 We’ve gone ahead and compiled a list of key indicators for you to look out for in your workspace:

 When people are unmotivated, they often feel like they lack control of the world around them, to them it may feel, as if no matter what they do, they struggle to make progress.
-Therefore, they tend to be reactive about situations, instead of being proactive, and taking preventative measures to avoid certain situations arising.
+Therefore, they tend to be reactive about situations, instead of being proactive, and take preventative measures to avoid certain situations arising.

 A solution to this issue is to clarify roles and responsibilities to your team members and delegate tasks, enabling them to focus on the objective in a proactive way.